What is the deadline to order my AP Exams?

 Where do I get the Join Code to complete the join step on the MyAP site?

 Join Codes are subject, teacher, and period specific.
-Please see your AP® teacher ASAP to complete the step by October 11, 2019 for the Fall registration period, and between January 25 – February 21, 2020 for the Spring registration period.
+Please see your AP® teacher ASAP to complete the step by the applicable deadline.

 How do I submit the exam fees?

 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
 There will be an online payment fee of 3% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline for the Fall registration period to ensure timely mail in deposit processing is October 8, 2019.
+Postmark deadline for the Quarter 1 registration period to ensure timely mail in deposit processing is October 26, 2020.
+For the March 1 deadline, the postmark deadline is February 25, 2021.

 Can I cancel my exam?

-Refunds/Cancellation: Students who submit a cancellation request by 11:59pm PST on October 16, 2019 will receive a full refund.
-Students who submit a cancellation request after October 16 and before 11:59pm PST on April 10, 2020, will receive a partial refund.
-A $54 unused exam fee will be forfeited.
-Exams cancelled after April 10 or examinees who no show on exam day are not eligible for a refund.
-To cancel email firstname.lastname@example.org and include the student name, name of the school and the title of the exam to cancel.
+Refunds/Cancellation: Students who submit a cancellation request by 11:59pm PST on March 1, 2021 will receive a full refund of the base exam fees.
+Late registration fees and credit card fees are non-refundable Exams cancelled after March 1 or examinees who no show on exam day are not eligible for a refund.
+To cancel email email@example.com and include the student name, name of the school and the title of the exam to cancel.

 Can I change when I take the exam?

 Exam times are set by The College Board.
 Note that AP® Exams must be taken only at the times established by The College Board.
-Exams administered by Clairemont High School will be at the following dates and times set by The College Board: CLICK HERE.
+Exams administered by Clairemont High School will be at the following dates and times set by The College Board.
+Please view the national exam calendar at the link below.

 Where do I get an admission ticket?

-Students do not need admission tickets to enter the AP® Exam testing facilities.
+Students do not need admission tickets to enter the AP® Exam testing facilities for in person testing.
 However, each student does need a CURRENT picture ID, such as a school ID or a driver’s license.
 Without picture ID students will not be allowed to enter the room.

 What may I bring with me to the exam room?